Canva vs Figma for Marketing Teams 2026: Which One's Actually Worth Your Budget?

 | Canva Enterprise | Custom | Large orgs, compliance needs |

-The Teams plan hits the sweet spot for most marketing departments.
-You're looking at brand controls, collaboration features, and the full AI suite for less than a Netflix subscription per person per month.
-And let's be honest — it'll get way more use than Netflix.
+The Teams plan is the sweet spot for most marketing departments.
+You get brand controls, collaboration features, and the full AI suite for less than a Netflix subscription per person per month — and honestly, it'll probably get used a lot more than your Netflix account.
+That's a strong value proposition.

 Figma Overview: The Designer's Precision Tool

-Figma started as a UI/UX design tool, and that DNA is still very present.
-But in 2026, with FigJam, Figma Slides, and a mature Dev Mode, it's positioning itself as a full creative workspace.
-Marketing teams at larger companies — especially those with in-house designers or close dev collaboration — have taken notice.
+Figma started life as a UI/UX design tool, and that DNA is still very much present.
+But it's grown substantially — in 2026, with FigJam (whiteboarding), Figma Slides, and a more mature Dev Mode, it's positioning itself as a full creative workspace.
+Marketing teams at larger companies, especially those with in-house designers or close dev collaboration, have taken notice.

-Here's something most people miss: FigJam has quietly become one of the better campaign planning tools I've seen marketing teams use.
-Most people don't even think of it that way when they're first evaluating Figma, but it's genuinely useful for planning and strategy work.
+(Fun fact: FigJam has quietly become one of the better campaign planning tools I've seen marketing teams use, and most people don't even think of it that way when they're first evaluating Figma.)

 Key Features

 - Vector Editing: Professional-grade illustration and layout tools.
-If your team produces complex visual assets, Figma's precision is in a different league than Canva — no contest.
+If your team produces complex visual assets, Figma's precision beats Canva every time — it's not even close.

 - Components & Variables: Create a master design system with reusable components.
-When a brand color changes, update it once and everything else updates automatically.
-This is where Figma really shines for teams managing at scale.
+When a brand color changes, update it once and everything updates.
+This is where Figma genuinely shines for teams managing at scale.

-- Advanced Prototyping: Build interactive mockups for landing pages, ad creatives, or campaign microsites before any code gets written.
+- Advanced Prototyping: Build interactive mockups for landing pages, ad creatives, or campaign microsites before a single line of code is written.

-- FigJam: The whiteboarding tool is excellent for campaign planning, customer journey mapping, and brainstorming.
-It's become a real competitor to Miro — honestly, I think it's underrated.
+- FigJam: The whiteboarding tool is excellent for campaign planning, customer journey mapping, and brainstorming sessions.
+It's become a real competitor to Miro — one that I'd argue is underrated.

 - Dev Mode: Connects designers directly with developers.
 For marketing teams running their own landing pages or microsites, this cuts back-and-forth dramatically.

-- Figma Slides: Launched more widely in 2025, this is now a solid presentation tool within the Figma ecosystem.
+- Figma Slides: Launched more widely in 2025, this is now a credible presentation tool within the Figma ecosystem.

 Best For